 Are you a practicing management consultant applying to business school?
 If so, you have several advantages over the general applicant.
-Mainly, your success as a consultant for a major firm reveals that your work ethic, analytical, and probably team-playing skills are better than most.
-As a result, MBA programs will probably give you that initial benefit of the doubt as they crack open your file.
+Mainly, your success as a consultant for a major firm reveals that your work ethic, analytical abilities, and team-playing skills are probably better than most people’s.
+As a result, MBA programs will likely give you the benefit of the doubt when they initially crack open your file.
 Similarly, if you work for a major consultancy, the adcoms won’t have to wonder about the nature and reputation of your employer.
-More than likely, then, as a management consultant you have a resume that business schools will pay attention to.
+More than likely, then, as a management consultant, you have a resume that business schools will pay attention to.

-The management consultant’s challenge of standing out in your MBA application
+The management consultant’s challenge of standing out in the MBA application

 Tips for highlighting your uniqueness in the overcrowded pool of management consulting MBA applicants

-Given the number of management consultants applying to business school each year, what can the consultant applicant do to stand out?
-Highlight your uniqueness as an applicant in every way you can.
+Given the number of management consultants applying to business school each year, what can you do as a consultant-applicant to stand out?
+Highlight your uniqueness as an candidate in every way you can.
 Generally speaking, your “uniqueness factors” fall into two categories:

-Yes, it’s early in your career, but already you have probably identified certain types of engagements where you shine or certain clients or industries that you feel really passionate about.
+Yes, it’s early in your career, but already, you have probably identified certain types of engagements where you shine or particular clients or industries that you feel really passionate about.
 Talk about them.
-If your resume and experiences enable you to justifiably call yourself an “environmental consultant” or “human resources consultant” then use this kind of differentiating language.
+If your resume and experiences enable you to justifiably call yourself an “environmental consultant” or a “human resources consultant,” then use this kind of differentiating language.
 It will help you stand out.
-Likewise, your firm itself may be recognized for a niche expertise that separates it from competitors.
+Likewise, your firm itself might be known for a niche expertise that separates it from its competitors.
 Perhaps it specializes in working with government agencies or law firms, maybe it devised its own proprietary model of Porter’s Five Forces, or perhaps it was the first major consultancy to open an office in Kazakhstan.
 Any and all of these distinguishing features can help you create a memorable and distinctive profile.

-Early in their careers, not all consultants have yet had opportunities to demonstrate real leadership.
-If you have such experiences – e.g., you personally led a team of three junior associates in cutting a Fortune 100’s customer service response times – make the most of them in your essays.
+Most consultants early in their careers have not yet had opportunities to demonstrate real leadership.
+If you have had such experiences (e.g., you personally led a team of three junior associates in cutting a Fortune 100 firm’s customer service response times), make the most of them in your essays.
 How did you motivate your team to work 100-hour weeks to meet the client’s absurd deadline?
 When the client complained about one team member’s solution, how did you resolve it?

 For example, if your job hasn’t given you leadership experiences, your three years on the board of your community’s dance company can certainly show your comfort with management responsibilities.
-And even an applicant whose consulting engagements have a “plain-vanilla” quality can greatly compensate by focusing on her difficult childhood in Zanzibar, her poetry awards, and her previous career as a baseball umpire.
+And even an applicant whose consulting engagements have a “plain vanilla” quality can greatly compensate by focusing on their difficult childhood in Zanzibar, their poetry awards, and their previous career as a baseball umpire.

-Moreover, you can also use your community activities and personal interests to dispel the stereotypes that adcoms may unwittingly apply when evaluating your application.
-Management consultants, for example, are sometimes perceived as relying on “biz-speak” cliches to communicate ideas and of focusing only on the “big picture.”
-Your community involvements may counter these negatives by showing your ability to care about the real-life problems of everyday people and to speak about them in simple, human terms.
+Moreover, you can use your community activities and personal interests to dispel the stereotypes that adcoms might unwittingly apply when evaluating your application.
+Management consultants, for example, are sometimes perceived as relying on “biz speak” cliches to communicate ideas and focusing only on the “big picture.”
+Your community involvements could counter these negatives by showing your ability to care about the real-life problems of everyday people and to speak about them in simple, human terms.

-Finally, though any community involvement is great, even this category can sometimes unintentionally convey a “rubber-stamp” message if adcoms keep seeing the same community organizations in application after application.
-So, if you have volunteered substantial time with an organization that’s off the beaten path or perhaps even an organization you founded, consider devoting extra emphasis to these experiences in your essays.
+Finally, though any community involvement is great, even this category can sometimes unintentionally convey a “rubber stamp” message if adcoms keep seeing the same community organizations in application after application.
+So, if you have volunteered substantial time with an organization that’s off the beaten path or perhaps even an organization you founded, consider giving extra emphasis to these experiences in your essays.

 Get the help you need

-Accepted’s experienced admissions consultants can help you reflect on your experiences, select the anecdotes that best portray your singular self, and weave them into compelling essays that grab the admissions committees’ attention.
+Accepted’s consultants can help you reflect on your experiences, select the anecdotes that best portray your singular self, and weave them into compelling essays that grab the admissions committees’ attention.